Kwenta/kwenta-state-log/kips/drafts/kip-69.md

 ## Simple Summary

-Host the Kwenta State Log repository on GitHub for easier maintainance and community collaboration.
+Host the Kwenta State Log repository on GitHub for easier maintenance and community collaboration.

 ## Abstract

-The current state of Radicle development does not allow for efficient and smooth maintainance and collaboration, resulting in too many disruptions and additional CC manpower necessary to maintain it.
-To solve this the KIP suggests to move the Kwenta State Log repository from Radicle to GitHub for easier maintainance and collaboration.
+The current state of Radicle development does not allow for efficient and smooth maintenance and collaboration, resulting in too many disruptions and additional CC resources necessary to maintain it.
+To solve this, the KIP suggests moving the Kwenta State Log repository from Radicle to GitHub for easier maintenance and collaboration.

 ## Motivation